 The upstream oil and natural gas industry in the US and Canada is largely comprised of two types of entities: (i) Operators; and (ii) suppliers of oilfield services and consumables (Suppliers).
 Operators generally explore for, develop and produce oil and natural gas reserves.
 Suppliers generally provide services, products and equipment to assist Operators in their efforts to explore, develop and produce oil and natural gas reserves.
-The Company is focused on being a leading provider of technically advanced consumable chemical solutions throughout the life-cycle of the oilfield.
+The Company is focused on being a leading Supplier of technically advanced consumable chemical solutions throughout the life-cycle of the oilfield.

 Over the last ten years, the vast majority of Operator's capital and activity in North America has been directed to the previously uneconomic or marginally economic oil, natural gas liquids, and dry natural gas accumulations that have become economically viable through the application of horizontal drilling and multi-stage fracturing.
 These "resource plays" typically involve large accumulations of oil, natural gas liquids or natural gas either over a large area and/or vertical section which are often characterized as "tight", meaning they have low productivity, low permeability and/or susceptibility to formation damage.
 Viable resource plays can achieve enhanced profitability if the wells can be drilled and completed cost effectively, and if long-term production can be enhanced through the use of the appropriate application of production chemicals.

+As the industry emerges from the COVID-19 pandemic, Operators continue to focus on limiting capital expenditures and returning capital to shareholders, which is a departure from the expansion of exploration activity which has typically occurred when oil prices recover.
+As a result, Operators are increasingly looking to maximize production from existing wells and are seeking out solutions from Suppliers to achieve these goals.
 Suppliers who have experience in developing drilling fluid systems for these types of reservoirs, completion and stimulation chemistries, and production chemicals can assist Operators in minimizing upfront drilling and completion costs and improving long-term reservoir performance.
 The Company has experience working in most of the relevant and active resource plays and provides oilfield chemical solutions to Operators throughout North America.
 As well, the Company constantly monitors the development of new resource plays to be an "early mover" into a play once a new resource play becomes established.